alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/01-sermon-ideas/02-christian-marriage-must-represent-christ/02-christian-marriage-must-represent-christ.md

 **2. The Christian Family Circle**

-in addition, Paul is also concerned with the family in a broader sense.
+In addition, Paul is also concerned with the family in a broader sense.
 That is why he does not only speak of husbands and wives, but immediately afterward our passage also of parents and children and of slaves and their masters (Eph 6:1-9).
 He has something to say to everyone on God’s behalf.
 Harmony should reign at all levels of relationships.
 That is why everyone is addressed.
 When Paul speaks to women, he also sets the men straight.
 When he demands obedience from children, he also warns fathers against overstepping boundaries.

 ### II.
 Remarks on the Text and Application